 - I will work to confront negative attitudes on campus, and improve the climate for diversity throughout our community.

-Gilbert Baker is credited as being the creator of the original Rainbow Flag in 1978 in response for a request for a symbol that could be used year round.
-The first rainbow design had eight colors: hot pink for sex, red for life, orange for healing, yellow for sun, green for serenity with nature, turquoise for art, indigo for harmony and violet for spirit.
+Gilbert Baker is credited as being the creator of the original Rainbow Flag in 1978 in response to a request for a symbol that could be used year-round.
+The first rainbow design had eight colors: hot pink for sex, red for life, orange for healing, yellow for sun, green for serenity with nature, turquoise for art, indigo for harmony, and violet for spirit.
 Not all of the colors were readily available, so some were dropped and others were changed leaving the current six stripe version of red, orange, yellow, green, blue, and violet.
 The use of the triangle comes from WWII when prisoners of the Nazis were made to wear them to designate what group they belonged to.

 In 2016, NMU's ALLIES logo was remade as a rainbow arch.

 Your professional boundaries are the limits you set in relationships with people with whom you work.
 It is important to set appropriate boundaries for closeness and disclosure and to keep these boundaries when you contact the same people outside of your formal work setting.
 When you become an ALLY, you are expected to maintain the same professional, ethical boundaries you do with any other student.
 Do not take advantage of an ALLY relationship by imposing on any “sex” out of homosexuality.
 Sexual thoughts and feelings are only part of being lesbian, gay, bisexual, transgender, queer, or other sexual and gender minorities.
 Your task is to help those you ally yourself with increase their self-reliance, not take care of them.
 If someone has a serious problem, know when your competence reaches its limits.
 Don’t hesitate to refer those students to qualified helping professionals.